ExtraHorizon/docs/docs/services/manage-data/file-service.md

 ## List uploaded files

 This request provides a list of the available FileMetadata objects, including the corresponding tokens.
 It can be used by an administrator, for example to regain access to a File when tokens are lost.
-This request provides a list of the available FileMetadata objects, including the corresponding tokens.
-It can be used by an administrator to regain access to a File when tokens are lost.

 {% hint style="warning" %}
 Retrieving a list of uploaded files is only intended for Administrator use.
 Only users with the global VIEW\_FILES permission can use the following functions.